Mission Statement of the School

 Independent Learning and Homework

 Routinely, students will be assigned self-quizzing to complete independently in order to prepare for their lessons.
-The techniques that students should use in order to demonstrate their self quizzing are on the school’s website.
-In addition, students will be set other homework that falls outside of self-quizzing and this will be to consolidate their understanding, knowledge and application of curriculum content.
+The techniques that students should use in order to demonstrate their self-quizzing are on the school’s website.
+In addition, students will be set other homework that falls outside of self-quizzing and this will be to consolidate their understanding, knowledge and application of curriculum content or improve their reading skills.

 Failure to complete homework or complete homework to an acceptable standard, which is at the professional discretion of the staff member, will result in a range of sanctions from repeating the work to after school detentions.
 However, where homework is completed in a manner which shows the student or students have worked really hard, achievement points will be awarded at the professional discretion of the staff member.